zeusssz/retok/README.md

-# retok
+# ReTok
-Unblock TikTok in the US
+funny Tampermonkey script to unblock TikTok for the brainrotted.